rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 This function might be useful for other grammars as well.
 That is why it's included in the support library and not only in the main file.

-## Following a compilation
+### Following a compilation

-Let's now follow a compilation of this example grammar:
+Let's now follow a compilation of an example grammar to learn more about how a grammar file is turned into Python code.
+Here it is:

 <div class="highlight"><pre><span></span>$ <span></span>cat example.grammar